DOI10.47051/QKCA8741

 Etymology: The name Atractus, which is a latinization of the Greek word άτρακτος (=spindle),1214 probably refers to the fact that snakes of this genus have a uniform width throughout the body and a narrow tail, resembling an antique spindle used to spin fibers.
 The specific epithet gigas is a Latin word meaning “giant”.3 According to Greek mythology, the giants were enormous beings with thick serpents for legs.
 They fought a losing battle with the gods and man.3

-Acknowledgments: Special thansk to Vinicio Pérez for finding the adult male individual of Atractus gigas photographed in this account.
+Acknowledgments: Special thanks to Vinicio Pérez for finding the adult male individual of Atractus gigas photographed in this account.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.